amabdallah/Demo_WaMDaM_Wizard/README.md

-# Tests
-Testing the WaMDaM Wizard
+# Demo the WaMDaM Wizard

+## What is WaMDaM

+1.

+2.

-Download the Wizard executable.
-It works on Windows [10 and 7] 64 bit operating systems https://bft.usu.edu/96zs3
+Download the WaMDaM Wizard executable.
+It works on Windows [7 and 10] 64 bit operating systems https://bft.usu.edu/96zs3